 Long-finned Pilot Whale – (Globicephala melas)

-Pilot whales have a bulbous head, more pronounced on older males, making them easy to identify within the pod.
-Their colouring is black or dark grey with a like grey anchor shaped mark on their underside.
-They may also have a light coloured saddle patch and eye mark, but that is less common.
-Their dorsal fin is thick and curved, about a third of the way down their back, and their name comes from their pectoral fins, that can be up to 27% of their body length, which is the main way to differentiate between them and their cousins, the short-finned plot whale.
+Pilot whales have bulbous heads, more pronounced on older males, making them easy to identify within the pod.
+Their coloring is black or dark grey with a like grey anchor-shaped mark on their underside.
+They may also have a light-colored saddle patch and eye mark, but that is less common.
+Their dorsal fin is thick and curved, about a third of the way down their back, and their name comes from their pectoral fins, which can be up to 27% of their body length, which is the main way to differentiate between them and their cousins, the short-finned pilot whale.

 These astounding creatures are extremely intelligent, like their cousins the killer whale.
-They actually have more than twice as many neocortical neurons than humans, the only mammal with more is the orca.
-We could think it is because they sleep with half their brain at a time, so therefore need double the neurons in the awake side, however that would only account for a doubling in number.
+They actually have more than twice as many neocortical neurons as humans, the only mammal with more is the orca.
+We could think it is because they sleep with half their brain at a time, so, therefore, need double the neurons in the awake side, however, that would only account for a doubling in number.
 There is a really interesting short article here about their possible intelligence levels.
 Definitely worth a read!